 "I am going fishing.
 I want to catch the Midgard Dragon," was the answer.

 Saying these words, Thor immediately went away in the direction of the Rainbow Bridge.
 Some time later, he was sitting on the bank of the Buyan Island.
 Having thrown a seine in the sea, he was patiently waiting for a catch.
 Suddenly, he heard a bloodcurdling noise that soon changed into a tender lullaby.
 The strange singer was singing so skilfully and touchingly that Thor began dozing.
-In a minute the repulsive sounds resumed and Thor was awaked again.
+In a minute the repulsive sounds resumed and Thor was awakened again.
 The Thunderer was very irritated.
 Who dared to make him sleep!
 Who uttered these nasty sounds?

 So, he decided to find his offender and rushed to the forest from whence the noise was heard.

 Having passed through the dense forest, Thor the Thunderer came to a clearing.
 In the middle of the clearing a big old oak was growing.
 On the most thick and firm branch of that oak a huge, fluffy, striped cat was sitting.
-Under the oak, two charming, blue kittens were sleeping, rolled themselves up to a ball.
+Under the oak, two charming, blue kittens were sleeping, rolled up in a ball.
 The cat was mewing sweetly lulling his little kittens.
 The legendary magic Cat Bauyn was sitting on the oak branch.